keeweb/keeweb-connect/docs/keeweb-connect-protocol.md

 ### `attention-required`

-Event emitted by the KeeWeb when its own tab needs user attention, for example, to approve a connection request.
+Event emitted by KeeWeb when its own tab needs user attention, for example, to approve a connection request.
 The extension must focus the tab with KeeWeb when it receives this event, because a browser tab cannot focus itself.
+Desktop apps never send this event.

 ```json
 {